CEUs & CEPHs

 CEUs do not necessarily address HSW issues – instead, they could consist of topics such as marketing one’s business, learning a new accounting or drafting software program, color forecasting, etc.

-ASID requires its members take 1.0 CEUs (i.e., 10 hours) every two years.
+ASID requires its members take at least 10 Continuing Education Units (CEUs), equal to 10 contact hours of approved continuing education coursework, every two years.
 Find out more here.

 CEPH